kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

 #### `ui/src/store/fileTransferStore.ts`

-The `fileTransferStore` is a Zustand store that will manage our state.
+The `fileTransferStore` is a Zustand store that will manage your state.

 ```ts
 import { create } from 'zustand'